Jebearssica/Jebearssica.github.io/_posts/2023-09-12-hier-clusters.md

         //  for instance-to-instance interactions the number of connections is more important for the
         //  cost of the join operation: make the one with more connections the target
-        //  TODO: this will be SLOW for STL's not providing a fast size() if (mp_cell_clusters->connections_for_cluster (x1).size () < mp_cell_clusters->connections_for_cluster (x2).size ()) {
+        //  TODO: this will be SLOW for STL's not providing a fast size()
+        // since c++11 the complexity std::list::size() is constant
+        // 谁叫你活该不上新一点的 gcc
+        if (mp_cell_clusters->connections_for_cluster (x1).size () < mp_cell_clusters->connections_for_cluster (x2).size ()) {
           std::swap (x1, x2);
         }